YusufWong/My-Portfolio/README.md

     width="400" />
 </p>

-Here, I showcase projects during my Academic career.
-Click on a project title to explore its details!

-## About

 This portfolio highlights my journey in engineering and programming.
 Each project includes:
 - An overview of the project goals.
 - Visuals, such as CAD designs, simulations, or final products.
 - Links to code or technical documentation.
+Click on a project title to explore its details!

 ##  [Self-Driving Vehicle Control Modeling using Python on CARLA Simulator](https://github.com/YusufWong/My-Portfolio/tree/main/Projects/Self-Driving-Vehicle-Control-Modeling-Project/README.md)
 <p align="center">